mcaliman/mcaliman.github.io/_posts/en/java/2015-01-04-java-jsf22-secure-login-webapp.md

 ```

-The code of `NavigationBean` is shown below
+The code for `NavigationBean` is shown below:

 ```java
 package org.caliman.jsfsecurewebapp.login;